Orcomp/Boxstarter/Readme.md

 - Once Windows 10 is installed you will have to install the drivers.
 - Run the "UpdateWindows.txt" script, which will also install the "Dell Command | Update" application.
 Use this to install all the drivers, from the Dell support page.
 After installing drivers reboot the computer.

+#### Color Saturation

+- Download "Dell Premiercolor" and go through the wizard.

 #### Fan issue

 - Only use CPU graphics (disable NVIDIA GPU using the "NVIDIA Control panel" application)